Skip to navigation Skip to content

 For a new claim or LIC renewal:

-• Select Assessment Type: New Claim
+• select Assessment Type: New Claim

-• Update the Date payment is due to commence.
+• Date payment is due to commence.
 This is the date of event that the claim is expected to be granted from.
 For LIC claims, record the date 8 weeks before the date of grant

 CAO referral required for non-new claim assessment:

-• Select Assessment Type: Reassessment
+• select Assessment Type: Reassessment

-• If the customer is suspended FRC or FRT, as failed to reply to a CAO request for information, select Customer Suspended: Yes
+• if the customer is suspended FRC or FRT, as failed to reply to a CAO request for information, select Customer Suspended: Yes

 For new claims and reassessments:

-• Select the Case Type to populate the document list (noting not all Case Types require documents)
+• select the Case Type to populate the document list (noting not all Case Types require documents)

-• More than one Case Type can be identified to add documents.
+• more than one Case Type can be identified to add documents.
 Make sure to select all documents provided and scanned for each identified Case Type

-• If scanned documents are relevant to the referral, nominate the date of scan and scan number in the referral notes.
+• if scanned documents are relevant to the referral, nominate the date of scan and scan number in the referral notes.
 This will help the CAO locate supporting information

-• Update Reason For Referral and DOC Details with reason for requiring CAO assessment.
+• update Reason For Referral and DOC Details with reason for requiring CAO assessment.
 The reasons are required regardless of having nominated the referral Case Type

 Payments and Integrity Group referrals + Read more ...